Wiltshire and Swindon Historic Environment Record

 Source Detail: Waylen, James, 1854

-Title: History Military and Municipal of the Town of Marlborough
+Title: A History Military and Municipal of the Town of Marlborough

 Summary: Publication Source ID: SWI11232